iparips/code-cutter/README.md

-## Notice

-Code cutter is currently work in progress.

 ## Intro

 The reason I decided to create Code Cutter (CC) is to make my code reviews consistent and balanced.
 That way it is easier to compare the submissions from various candidates, and it ensures that the submitted code is reviewed from a number of important perspectives.